lucaas-d3v/Ryzor/README.md

 Code Standards

-Follow PEP8 style guidelines
+Follow PEP8 formatting

 Add tests for new features

-Properly document your changes
+Document your changes properly

 Use type hints whenever possible